Gaulton-Lab/gaultonlab-dev.github.io/BIOM285.md

 April 7-11 - <a href="#w1">Study design in biomedical science, intro to R<a/>
 April 14-18	- <a href="#w2">Descriptive statistics, p-values, hypothesis testing</a>
 April 21-25	- <a href="#w3">Multiple testing, comparing means</a>
-April 28-May 2 - Correlation and regression
+April 28-May 2 - <a href="#w4">Comparing means, correlation</a>
-May 5-9	- Categorical data
+May 5-9	- Regression, categorical data
 May 12-16	- Generalized linear models, linear mixed models
 May 19-23	- Intro to machine learning
 May 26-30	- Survey of statistics in BMS (no class Mon 5/26, Kyle out on Fri 5/30)